kuutsav/leetcode-compensation/README.md

 - Updating bi-weekly through GitHub action PRs.
 - Using LLMs for parsing and sanitizing structured data from posts, followed by aggregation.

-> [!WARNING]
-> A 2-day data refresh delay allows the votes to accumulate, after that posts with negative votes are dropped.

 ## Getting Started

 Install uv from [Standalone Installers](https://docs.astral.sh/uv/getting-started/installation/) or from [PyPI](https://pypi.org/project/uv/):